Department of Physiology and Pharmacology

 • UT Southwestern Medical Center, Dallas, TX.
 Instructor, Division of Hypothalamic Research, Department of Internal Medicine, 2007-2009

-• University of Toledo College of Medicine, Toledo, OH.
-Assistant Professor, Center for Diabetes and Endocrine Research (CeDER), Department of Physiology & Pharmacology, University of Toledo, College of Medicine, 2009
+• University of Toledo College of Medicine, Toledo OH.
+Assistant Professor, Department of Physiology & Pharmacology and Department of Obstetrics and Gynecology (joint appointment), 2009

 • University of Toledo College of Medicine, Toledo OH.
-Associate Professor (tenured), Center for Diabetes and Endocrine Research (CeDER), Department of Physiology & Pharmacology, 2016
+Associate Professor (tenured), Department of Physiology & Pharmacology and Department of Obstetrics and Gynecology (joint appointment), 2016

 Honors and Awards